CaptainNorway/chattafakka/README.md

 # Chattafakka
-##Procjet in TTM4100 Kommunikasjon - Tjenester og nett
+##Project in TTM4100 Kommunikasjon - Tjenester og nett
 ###Client
 Run in command line with python Client.py login <username> - log in with the given username